Control Catalog Guide

 description: |

-Threat catalog for the same scope; provides threat IDs for threat-mappings.
+Threat catalog for the same scope; provides threat IDs referenced from each

 - id: CCC